-- 5.13.1 Are issued after receipt of the applicable fees and receipt of the clearance certificate application form. - 5.13.2 Are issued when all amounts due in connection with that property for municipal fees, surcharges on fees, property rates and other municipal taxes, levies and duties have been fully paid. - 5.13.3 All future Rates, refuse and sewerage instalments are immediately payable.
-Metered services are payable 90 days (3 months) in advance. - 5.13.4 A rates clearance certificate will be issued in terms of Section 118 of the Local Government: Municipal Systems Act, 2000, Act No. 32 of 2000, and will be valid till 30 June, following the date of application received. - 5.13.5 If an amount liable for rates and services in respect of a property is outstanding and the property needs to be transferred, a rates clearance certificate will only be issued to the owner after receiving an undertaking, by the transferral attorney situated in the jurisdiction of Breede Valley Municipal area, that the agreed amount, plus any other additional amount which may occur, will be payable on the date of registration of property in the new owner's name.
-If the set amount is not paid to the Municipality after registration the transferral attorney will personally be held liable for the outstanding amount. - 5.13.6 If an amount liable for rates and services in respect of a property is outstanding and the property needs to be transferred, a rates clearance certificate will only be issued upon payment of the current account and after completion of an agreement by the new owner for any municipal services in arrears, subject to Council's Credit Control and Debt Collecting Policy.
+- 5.13.1 Are issued after receipt of the applicable fees and receipt of the clearance certificate application form. - 5.13.2 Are issued when all amounts due in connection with that property for municipal fees, surcharges on fees, property rates and other municipal taxes, levies and duties have been fully paid. - 5.13.3 All monthly and metered services are payable 120 days (4 months) in advance. - 5.13.4 A rates clearance certificate will be issued in terms of Section 118 of the Local Government: Municipal Systems Act, 2000, Act No. 32 of 2000, and will be valid for 120 days or the days determined by the registering authority (COGTA), following the date of issue. - 5.13.5 If an amount liable for rates and services in respect of a property is outstanding and the property needs to be transferred, a rates clearance certificate will only be issued to the owner after receiving an undertaking, by the transferral attorney situated in the jurisdiction of Breede Valley Municipal area, that the agreed amount, plus any other additional amount which may occur, will be payable on the date of registration of property in the new owner's name.
+If the set amount is not paid to the Municipality after registration the transferral attorney will personally be held liable for the outstanding amount.

+- 5.13.6 If an amount liable for rates and services in respect of a property is outstanding and the property needs to be transferred, a rates clearance certificate will only be issued upon payment of the current account and after completion of an agreement by the new owner for any municipal services in arrears, subject to Council's Credit Control and Debt Collecting Policy.
 Transfers affected may be one of the following: - (i) Transfer of a property from the Breede Valley Municipality to the new owner; - (ii) Transfer of a property from one spouse to the other; - (iii) Transfer of a property from the owner (parent) to a child.